PHTS and the PTEN gene

 Diagnosis

-A diagnosis of PHTS may be suspected based upon a thorough clinical evaluation revealing the presence of characteristic findings described above, and a detailed patient and family history.
-The Cleveland Clinic Score is available online, for use with both adult and paediatric patients, to estimate the likelihood of an underlying PTEN variant and thus inform when genetic testing may be indicated6.
-Depending on history and presentation, either single gene testing for a PTEN mutation, or a multi-gene panel which includes PTEN and other genes of interest may be appropriate4.
+A diagnosis of PHTS may be suspected based on a thorough clinical evaluation revealing the presence of characteristic findings described above, and a detailed patient and family history.
+The Cleveland Clinic Score is available online, and can be used with both adult and paediatric patients to estimate the likelihood of an underlying pathogenic PTEN variant and thus inform when genetic testing may be indicated7.
+Depending on medical history and presentation, either single gene testing for a PTEN variant, or a multi-gene panel including PTEN and other genes of interest may be appropriate4.

 Prognosis and management